meilisearch/documentation/resources/faq.md

 This response indicates that the operation has been taken into account and will be processed once it reaches the front of the queue.
 You can use this `taskUid` to get more details on [the status of the task](/reference/api/tasks.md#get-one-task).

+## I am trying to add my documents but I keep receiving a `400 - Bad Request` response

+The `400 - Bad request` response probably means that your data is not in an expected format.
+You might have extraneous commas, mismatched brackets, missing quotes,etc..
+Meilisearch API accepts JSON, CSV, and NDJSON formats.

+In case of a [document addition](/reference/api/documents.md#add-or-replace-documents), only an array of objects is expected.

 ## What do the different error types mean?

 Meilisearch has the following types of errors: